Muvels/JsonScript/README.md

 2. **Comments:**
     ```json
     {
-        "comment": "This is a comment"
+        "comment": "Must be a string.
+This Code wont be compiled, its just a comment"
     }
     ```